pradeepad/AppDynamics-docker-db2/README.md

 Run the below command to start the container docker run -it -p 50000:50000 -e DB2INST1_PASSWORD=Dreams707 -e LICENSE=accept  <CONTAINER_ID>

-NOTE: After pulling the DB2 docker image it is not showing Repository and Tag name as of now in local system( I am working on that to resolve ) so instead of running by repository nameas shown below, running with container ID and it is working.
+NOTE: After pulling the DB2 docker image it is not showing Repository and Tag name as of now in local system( I am working on that to resolve ) so instead of running by repository name as shown below, run with container ID of the db2 image and it is working.

 docker run -it -p 50000:50000 -e DB2INST1_PASSWORD=Dreams707 -e LICENSE=accept appdynamics/db2:latest bash